-Soccer games every weekend for many!
+Let’s talk about goal side defending… Soccer [Futbol] games every weekend for many!
 Especially if you have 2-3 kids who all play soccer!
-Parents with 3+ kids who all play soccer should all go straight to Heaven.
-Just this weekend I went to go watch some of my students play a game for their club.
-This was a great time because I got to support 7 players who do technical skills training with me.
-One thing I noticed from what I don’t teach on much, was how they positioned themselves on defense.
+Parents with 3+ kids who all play soccer – wow.
+Recently I went to go watch some of my students play a game for their club.
+It was a great time because, I got to support 7 players who do technical training with me.
+One thing I noticed was how they positioned themselves on defense.
 Defending in soccer requires many things, one of which is staying goal side of your “man” [mark].
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Explaining goal side defending in soccer

-Defending a corner kick you see below the BLUE dots [defenders] are “goal side” of the RED dots.
+Defending a corner kick you see below the BLUE dots [defenders] are “goal side” of the RED dots [attacking players].

 © redwall / Depositphotos.com

 Must know tips for defending a breakaway in soccer

 First thing to know with defending a breakaway is if you are the defender who is chasing you need to know you can’t foul from behind.
 This will result in a red card almost every time.